hawonp/StudyBoard/README.md

 - Install dependancies via PIP
   > pip install -r requirements.txt

+- Ask a team member for the SECRETS.txt file necessary to run this project

 ## Testing / Development on Django's Test Server
 - Use this when making quick tests using Django's default test-server
   > python manage.py runserver --settings=studyboard.settings.local